CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Integration-Guide/Integrate-NetQ-with-Your-LDAP-Server.md

     | dc | domain name |
     | dc | domain extension |

-    - **Bind DN**: DN used for binding with the LDAP server.
-For NetQ, the bind DN is based on the User ID plus other variables that you specify.
-For example, Bind DN could be `{userIdAttribute}={userId},ou=ntwkops,dc=mycompany,dc=com`, where {userIdAttribute} is replaced with the value specified in the User ID attribute field.
-In this case, the UserID is *uid* and has the value of *{userId},ou=ntwkops,dc=mycompany,dc=com*.
+    - **Bind DN**: DN of user with administrator access to query the LDAP server; used for binding with the server.
+For example, uid =admin,ou=ntwkops,dc=mycompany,dc=com.
-    - **Bind Password**: Password associated with Bind DN used for binding with the LDAP server.
+    - **Bind Password**: Password associated with Bind DN.

     The Bind DN and password are sent as clear text.
 Only users with these credentials are allowed to perform LDAP operations.